uveta/uveta.github.io/source/source/_drafts/azure-solutions-architect-expert-part-2.md

 	encryption at rest, in transit, in use

 ### Governance, auditing, compliance

 tagging
 Azure Policy
 Azure Blueprint

 ### Cost optimization

 RTO RLO

 ### Miscellaneous

-I will briefly cover topics not as extensive, as previously mentioned ones.
+I will briefly cover topics not as extensive as previously mentioned ones.
 You will, however, be expected to know them.

 #### Networking

 Since virtual networks are ties that bind all other Azure resources, knowing how to design and utilize them is something that can not be overlooked.
 As they fall within the competence of Microsoft, you will have little influence over their operation and reliability.
 However, architects responsibility lay in other areas.
 Modeling addressing strategy for networks and sub-networks, connecting virtual networks and on-premise systems, directing network flow via routing and load balancer, as well as establishing security boundaries and rules are just some of the skills that will be expected of you on design exam.

 #### Compute

 Similar skills to ones required in technical exam are required, as choosing appropriate compute solution is still the main focus.
 There will however be additional requirements, requiring deeper knowledge of pricing tiers and respective offerings, total resource costs as well as scaling capabilities.
 Resource types covered by design exam are virtual machines, virtual machine scale sets, App Services, Service Fabric, Azure Functions and current container deployment offerings.
 Regarding last one, make sure you understand differences between Azure Kubernetes Service and Azure Container Instances.

 #### Integration

 external
 public API - gateway architecture, management, keys

-### Archive
+### Archiving and data retention

 Storing not-frequently accessed data for auditing and compliance purposes is a necessity by today's standards.
 Almost all Azure storage services include an archive tier, so you should be covered whether you are using Storage Accounts, Data Lake or Azure Backup, just to name a few.
 You would still need to know how to calculate the costs of archiving data, as well as special conditions for storing and accessing it.

 ## Conclusion